atahancaldir/Socket-Battleship/README.md

 # Battleship game project with Python

-Project is completely built with Python.
+Project is completely built with Python 3.8.8.
 Required packages can be found in *requirements.txt* file.

 PyQt5 framework is used to create the graphical user interface(GUI).